lazy-eggplant/vs.templ/docs/syntax.md

 To iterate over children and props of an element respectively.
 Aside from that, they mostly share the same interface.

-- `tag` the name of the symbol hosting the current XML node pointer.
+- `tag`: the name of the symbol hosting the current XML node pointer.
 If empty, its default is `$`
-- `in` must be specified and is a path expression
+- `in`: must be specified and is a path expression
-- `filter` as an expression in the internal [custom language](./calc.md).
+- `filter`: as an expression in the internal [custom language](./calc.md).
-- `sort-by` (only available for `for`) list of comma separated path expressions.
+- `sort-by`: (only available for `for`) list of `|` separated path expressions.
 Elements will be sorted giving priority from left to right
-- `order-by` order preference for each field in the `sort-by` or the only one implicit for `for-props`.
-Each entry is a pair `type:comparator` with type either ASC, DESC or RANDOM.
+- `order-by`: order preference for each field in the `sort-by` or the only one implicit for `for-props`.
+  Each entry is a pair `type:comparator` with type either `ASC`, `DESC` or `RANDOM`.
   If not provided, comparator is assumed to be the default one.
   As an alternative comparator we could have a one using `.` to separate values in tokens, and order them token by token.
-- `limit` maximum number of entries to be iterated.
+- `limit`: maximum number of entries to be iterated.
 If 0 all of them will be considered, if positive that or the maximum number, if negative all but that number if possible o no content.
-- `offset` offset from start (of the filtered and ordered list of children)
+- `offset`: offset from start (of the filtered and ordered list of children)

 Both `for` & `for-props` support the following list of children.
-You can use as many instances of them as you want, in any order.
+You can use as many instances of the same type as you want, they will be applied to the final document in the order they appear.

-- `header` shown at the top of a non-empty container
+- `header`: shown at the top of a non-empty container
-- `footer` shown at the bottom of a non-empty container
+- `footer`: shown at the bottom of a non-empty container
-- `empty` shown if a container is empty
+- `empty`: shown if a container is empty
-- `item` the main body
+- `item`: the main body
-- `error` shown if it was not possible to retrieve items (because of an error in the path)
+- `error`: shown if it was not possible to retrieve items (because of an error in the path for example; in case of empty lists `empty` is used)

+The symbol `$$` gets loaded with the entry number while iterating, so that it is possible to count which one we are at.

 ### `value`

+To introduce the result of a (meta) expression in the tree.
+Numbers are serialized and added, strings are introduced as they are, attributes as strings and nodes are just appended as children.
-To introduce the value of an expression as text content of an element.
-It accepts a path expression `src` as argument.
-By default, it is assumed to be `$`.
+It accepts a an expression `src` as argument, by default set to `$`.

 ### `element`

-To generate a new element whose type is determined by a tag expression `s:type` (this attribute is specifically namespaced).
+To generate a new element whose type is determined by an expression `s:type` (this attribute is specifically namespaced).
 Any other property and child will be preserved.

-### `when` & `is`
+### `check` & `case`

 To perform conditional cut and paste in the final tree based on simple matches between a reference expression and some values.
-`when` accepts a single `src` property an expression.
-Inside the body of `when` we have one or more `is`.
+Inside the body of `test` we have one or more `case`.
-Attributes for `is`:
+Attributes for `case`:

 - `continue` default is `false`.
 If `true` it continues checking and executing even after a match.
 Else it will break.
-- `value` a path expression to compare against.
+- `when` an expression to compare against.

-The order of `is` elements is important and determines the overall flow.
+The order of `case` elements is important and determines the overall flow.

 ### `log`